leighrobertson512/blog/content/build-your-own-laptop-camp.md

 ### Raspberry Pi Projects

 Before we dove into assembling our laptops, we conducted a series of hardware and software projects on the Raspberry Pi.
-Students used the breadboard to create multiple projects involving LEDs, switch devices (buttons), jumper cables, and resistors.
+Students used breadboards to create multiple projects involving LEDs, switch devices (buttons), jumper cables, and resistors.

 Several projects we completed during camp:
 ![pi top building](images/summer_camps/pi-top/8.jpg)